Looking for faux pumpkins? Here are some of my favorite faux pumpkins with textures like metal and wood and glitter and straw and so much more.

 I bought them years ago and every year when I meet them again I fall in love.

-In my search, I found THESE at Michael’s that are only $9.00.
+In my search, I found this pumpkin that looks like a barrel.

 I’m stopping by there to pick up a few today.